top of page

 The adjective 'statuesque' has its etymological roots in the word 'statue,' which comes from the Latin 'statua,' meaning 'a standing figure.'
 'Statuesque' describes an individual, typically a woman, who is tall and graceful in physical appearance, reminiscent of a statue in its elegant, upright posture and proportions.
 The term embodies the concept of a person possessing a striking and dignified presence that evokes the qualities of classic sculpture.
 'Statuesque' is used to highlight someone's graceful and commanding stature, emphasizing their regal and timeless beauty.
 It reflects the human capacity for recognizing and admiring the visual and aesthetic qualities that echo the artistry of statues in the form of living beings.

-Quiz: Find the meaning of the adjective statuesque:
+Find the correct meaning of the adjective statuesque:

 Try Again!